Sendinblue vs Mailchimp: Which Platform Will Make You The Most Money

 Mailchimp's landing page creator has many uses, such as the following:

 - Showcase products – If you have new products in stock or want to feature your best-selling ones, you can easily build a page for this purpose and pull images from your site directly to the page.

 - Promote pre-sale campaign – For brands with a new line of products available soon, you can generate more buzz or get your loyal subscribers an exclusive rate for it.
-Creating a page about the products and mail your subscribers so they can purchase them at a lower price.
+Create a page about the products and mail your subscribers so they can purchase them at a lower price.
 Or you can create a waitlist for them and prioritize each one of them in order.

-- Offer a free download – For non-online shop owners, you can create a valuable piece of content that people can get their hands to if they sign up as a subscriber.
+- Offer a free download – For non-online shop owners, you can create a valuable piece of content that people can get their hands on if they sign up as a subscriber.
 Aside from promoting the exclusive content on your page, you can create a landing page on MailChimp to facilitate the process much easier.
-Set the campaign so that new sign-ups will receive the content straight to their inbox.
+Set the campaign so new sign-ups will receive the content straight to their inbox.